|

 The Relationship

-Between Thoughts and Feelings
+Between Feelings and Thoughts

 In the realm

-tends to boil down to one basic concept: when an
+is expressed by one basic concept: when an

 emotion